Dust-Shadow/Stoic_Sage_Chatbot/README.md

 Project Structure
-chat/: Contains the core chatbot application, including models, views, and utility functions. chat/templates/chat/: Contains HTML files for the frontend of the chatbot. static/: Stores static files like CSS and JavaScript. db.sqlite3: Default SQLite database. manage.py: Django management script.
+chat/: Contains the core chatbot application, including models, views, and utility functions. chat/templates/chat/: Contains HTML files for the front end of the chatbot. static/: Stores static files like CSS and JavaScript. db.sqlite3: Default SQLite database. manage.py: Django management script.

 Usage
 User Interaction: Enter phrases, and Stoic Sage responds with quotes from Stoic philosophers.
 For general inquiries or simple greetings (e.g., "Hello", "Hi"), it replies with, "Greetings, how may I serve you today?".
 Keyword Filtering: Keywords like "what," "why," "where," "who," "I am," and "we are" are excluded from matching to better focus on relevant parts of the query.